qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 ### Example: STL Preview

-You can display STL file directly in Gitea by adding:
+You can display STL file directly in RIA Hub by adding:

 ```html
 <script>